 Whether they are vendors or contractors, this is crucial for you since you can develop better relationships and finish your work at a faster pace.
-Remember there are many advantages and disadvantages of teamwork.
+Remember there are many advantages and disadvantages of working in a team.

 However, always be kind and cordial to the customers you are handling.
 After all, the company doesn’t want to lose out on any of its sources.